The path from lattice QCD to the short-distance contribution to $0\nu\beta\beta$ decay with a light Majorana neutrino: Supplemental Material

-The steps involved in performing the two-loop sum-integral difference defined in Eq.~(\ref{eq:deltaJV}) for an expedited convergence will be outlined in this section.
+The steps involved in performing the two-loop sum-integral difference defined in Eq.~(9) of the main text for an expedited convergence will be outlined in this section.
 To simplify the notation, the conventions $n \equiv |\bm{n}|$ and $n^2 \equiv |\bm{n}|^2$ are used for any three-vector $\bm{n}$.

 The two-loop integral involving the neutrino propagator is given by